Error analysis for hybrid finite element/neural network discretizations: Numerical experiments

 \subsection{Accuracy of the hybrid finite element neural network solver}

 In this first test case, we analyze the accuracy of the hybrid solver.
 For this purpose, we consider the mean error over all test data.
-Starting from the coarse solution with grid size $H=2^{-3}$, the hybrid method is enriched with neural networks.
-In doing so, we predict 1, 2 or 3 grid levels, thus trying to achieve accuracies $h=H/2$, $h=H/4$ and $h=H/8$.
+Starting from the coarse solution with grid size $H=2^{-4}$ and $h_\patch = H$, the hybrid method is enriched with neural networks.
+In doing so, we predict 3 grid levels, thus trying to achieve accuracy of $h=H/8$.
+For evaluating quality of solutions we use $\ell_2$-norm as defined in \eqref{eq:l2_norm}, but additionally averaged over degrees of freedom, so that it is consistent over different meshes, which makes it the same as averaged root mean square error